 Sulfur is important for the soil because it helps plants to grow.
 It’s going to acidify the soil, and some plants need to grow in soil that has a particular acidity level.

 Before moving forward, it’s going to be important to understand the pH level of the soil.
-Adding sulfur to the soil will lower the pH level, and you might need things to stay within a certain range.
+Adding sulfur will lower the pH level, and you might need things to stay within a certain range.

-Depending on what you want to grow in the soil, you’ll need to add a specific amount of sulfur.
+Depending on what you want to grow, you’ll need to add a specific amount of sulfur.
 You don’t want to add too much because you’ll skew things too far in one direction.